+I am still using Office 2003 for personal use.
+It meets my limited needs perfectly well, and I want to avoid learning curves and costs associated with alternatives if at all possible.
 I understand that Microsoft will no longer be issuing security patches for it soon, so there are potential risks in continuing to use it, but how serious are those risks given my actual pattern of use?
 And can they be easily mitigated by avoiding various features or behavior? [more inside]

 My church is upgrading its computers and the old copies of Office are long since vanished, evidently.
 (If they ever existed; I kind of suspect the last person who did IT stuff may have pirated it.)
 So, we're buying new versions.
 But our office manager is... well, she's not at all computer literate.
 She's kind of continuing to be employed more on a charity basis than because she's actually very capable.
 But I need to get her able to actually use the basic features of Word, Excel, and Publisher on the new versions, in the simplest way possible that does not involve my personally sitting with her for days at a time.
 Help? [more inside]